binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 The problem is not so much that there is a never ending source of defects in Windows, but rather, that the platform was not designed with openness as a core attribute.
 Because of its closed nature, hardening the platform in many cases is very difficult and often comes down to applying band-aids over top of the defects rather than being able to remove them.

-If you want a platform that you can have some control over the security of, do not buy into closed offerings.
+If you want a platform that you can have a decent level of control over its security, do not buy into closed offerings.

 #### PsExec {#vps-identify-risks-psexec}
 ![](images/ThreatTags/average-common-difficult-severe.png)